-Rockies, Alexi Amarista agree to 1-year deal
+Rockies, Alexi Amarista complete $1.25 million, 1-year deal

-DENVER (AP) -- The Colorado Rockies have agreed to a one-year deal with utility player Alexi Amarista.
+DENVER (AP) -- The Colorado Rockies have completed a $1.25 million, one-year deal with utility player Alexi Amarista.

-Amarista hit .257 with 11 RBIs and nine stolen bases last season for the San Diego Padres.
-He played all over the field, too, seeing time at second base, shortstop, outfield, third base and even recording an out as a pitcher.
+He hit .257 with 11 RBIs and nine stolen bases last season for the San Diego Padres.
+Amarista played all over the field, too, seeing time at second base, shortstop, outfield, third base and even recording an out as a pitcher.

-The 27-year-old Amarista is another versatile piece for the Rockies as he reunites with new Rockies manager Bud Black.
+The 27-year-old is another versatile piece for the Rockies as he reunites with new Rockies manager Bud Black.

 Amarista is a career .230 hitter over six seasons with the Padres and the Los Angeles Angels, who signed him as an amateur free agent in 2007.